nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### tooltipContent: { _function_ }

 A function returning JSX HTML to display in the [tooltip](/guides/tooltips) (only active if `hoverAnnotation` or `pieceHoverAnnotation` is set to `true`).
 The tooltip is passed the array of pieces associated with the column being hovered.
 The content is placed on and directly above the hovered point, so take that into account when using CSS to style the position and any additional elements.
-You can drop any HTML into this floating div, including another frame, if you want to have data visualization in your data visualization so you can visualize while you visualize.
+You can drop any HTML into this floating div, including another frame.

 ```jsx
 <OrdinalFrame